A Blog About Topics and Views of Interest to Christians

 In John chapter 13, the discourse included 1) Jesus washing His disciples’ feet, 2) Jesus informing the twelve that one of them, Judas Iscariot, would betray Him, 3) Jesus giving them a new commandment, and 4) Jesus foretelling of Peter’s coming denial of Jesus.

 This discourse continued after supper and after Jesus had dismissed the traitor Judas Iscariot.
-The eleven had just been told some heart-wrenching details of things to come and especially of Jesus leaving them, so Jesus chose to focus His comments on comforting His disciples.
+The eleven had just been told some heart-wrenching details of things to come, especially of Jesus leaving them, so Jesus chose to focus His comments on comforting His disciples.

 Jesus begins in chapter 14 with the statement I Am the Way and the Truth and the Life and follows that with the promise of the Holy Spirit.
 Both were meant to comfort the eleven remaining disciples for everything facing them going forward in what they must have thought was an uncertain future in the absence of Jesus on earth.